madskristensen/MarkdownEditor2022/README.md

 Should you encounter bugs or if you have feature requests, head on over to the GitHub repo to open an Issue if one doesn't already exist.

+Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.
+This is a personal passion project, so my time is limited.